aaditya0106/C-_Compiler_Games/README.md

+# Compiler Games
-These games run in compiler
+These games run in C++ compiler only